bodrick/awesome/README.md

 *   [dotnet/roslynator](https://github.com/dotnet/roslynator) - Roslynator is a set of code analysis tools for C#, powered by Roslyn.
 *   [Yvand/LDAPCP](https://github.com/Yvand/LDAPCP) - A claims provider to connect SharePoint Subscription / 2019 / 2016 with Active Directory and LDAP directories in federated authentication
 *   [ebekker/ACMESharp](https://github.com/ebekker/ACMESharp) - An ACME client library and PowerShell client for the .NET platform (Let's Encrypt)
-*   [win-acme/win-acme](https://github.com/win-acme/win-acme) - A simple ACME client for Windows (for use with Let's Encrypt et al.)
+*   [win-acme/win-acme](https://github.com/win-acme/win-acme) - Automate SSL/TLS certificates on Windows with ease
 *   [lduchosal/ipnetwork](https://github.com/lduchosal/ipnetwork) - IPNetwork command line and C# library take care of complex network, IP, IPv4, IPv6, netmask, CIDR, subnet, subnetting, supernet, and supernetting calculation for .NET developers.
 It works with IPv4 as well as IPv6, is written in C#, has a light and clean API, and is fully unit-tested
 *   [dotnet/BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) - Powerful .NET library for benchmarking
 *   [sdrapkin/SecurityDriven.TinyORM](https://github.com/sdrapkin/SecurityDriven.TinyORM) - .NET micro ORM done right.